Thayjes/Model_Predictive_Control/README.md

 * **The student implements Model Predictive Control that handles a 100 millisecond latency.
 Student provides details on how they deal with latency.**

-I dealed with latency by predicting the state **latency_dt** time into the future using my kinematic model equations:
+I dealt with latency by predicting the state **latency_dt** time into the future using my kinematic model equations:

 **double dt = 0.1;**